kasteway/Customer_Churn_Classification/README.md

 ### Data

-The [College Scorecard data set](https://catalog.data.gov/dataset/college-scorecard), collected and made available by the U.S. Department of Education, contains institution-level data for all accredited institutions in the United States offering undergraduate degrees.
-It contains institutional admissions and academics data, student loan and student earnings data.
-The data used for analysis in this project is from the most recent 2020-2021 school year.

 This bank customers churn dataset can be found at [Kaggle Bank Customer Churn data set](https://www.kaggle.com/mathchi/churn-for-bank-customers).
 It contains customers and their characteristics as well as if they churned.
 Each observation represents a unique customer and information such as age, gender, name, location, tenure, balance and many more.
 To access and view a detailed description of the dataset, [CLICK HERE](https://www.kaggle.com/mathchi/churn-for-bank-customers).